rundeck/docs/docs/learning/howto/using-ansible.md

-# Rundeck and Ansible integration
+# Rundeck and Ansible Integration

 It’s common for Rundeck users to integrate Ansible into their Rundeck.
 Like Rundeck, Ansible's straightforward design and learning curve make it Operations friendly.